quinnuk/audiocleaner/README.md

 Click **Add Folder…** once for each movie or TV library.

 Folders can be located on completely different drives and do not need to share a common parent directory.
-Each folder is tracked independently, with its own cache and log file.
+Each folder is tracked independently, with its own cache and log file living inside that folder.

 ### 2. 🔍 Scan

 AudioCleaner recursively finds every `.mkv` file under the selected folders.

-Metadata is probed using `mkvmerge` and MediaInfo and cached in:
+Metadata is probed in parallel using `mkvmerge` and MediaInfo, and cached in:

 ```text
 .audiocleaner_cache.json